-What is an eyelid lift blepharoplasty?
+What is an eyelid lift?

 How is an eyelid lift performed?

 Dr. Panossian also performs Asian blepharoplasty to re-create an upper eyelid crease.
 This crease is frequently absent in Asian cultures.
-This procedure, although simple, does require precision and attention to detail in order to avoid obliterating a person’s ethnic features.
+This procedure, although simple, does require precision and attention to detail to avoid obliterating a person’s ethnic features.

 A lower blepharoplasty addresses the bags underneath the eyes.
-Specifically, the goal is to remove the excess fat underneath the lower eyelids which occurs as gravity and age-related weakening of the support structures takes over.
+Specifically, the goal is to remove the excess fat underneath the lower eyelids, which occurs as gravity and age-related weakening of the support structures takes over.
 Dr. Panossian prefers to reposition the fat over the lower portion of the eyelid whenever possible to correct this issue permanently.
-The incision is placed through the inner lining of the lower eyelid (transconjunctival) or directly underneath the lower eyelid lashes and can extend sometimes into the natural crow’s feet wrinkles.
+The incision is placed through the inner lining of the lower eyelid (transconjunctival) or directly underneath the lower eyelid lashes and can sometimes extend into the natural crow’s feet wrinkles.
 The muscle of the lower eyelid is also tightened during this time, further reinforcing the lift aspect of the surgery.

 What is the recovery from Eyelid Surgery like?

 An eyelid lift is an outpatient procedure.
 Pain is usually minimal and oral medication can make it easily manageable.
 There is no need for bandages.
-The incisions are simply lubricated special ophthalmic ointment.
+The incisions are simply lubricated with special ophthalmic ointment.
 Dr. Panossian may also recommend artificial tears or eyedrops to relieve dryness, burning, or itching.
 Light sensitivity, watery eyes, and slight blurring or double vision may occur for several days to weeks following surgery.
-Keep your head elevated for several days and use cold compresses to control swelling and bruising, if present.
+Keep your head elevated for several days, and use cold compresses to control swelling and bruising if present.
 We remove the stitches in the first week following surgery.

 Risks and Complications